 Restrictive Early Action

-The only difference is that, if you choose Early Action for that school, you cannot submit early action applications to other schools.
+The only difference is that, if you choose restrictive early action for that school, you cannot submit early action applications to other schools.

 Each school has a different application process.